adambard/learnxinyminutes-docs/javascript.html.markdown

     // colour is either red or blue
 }

-// && and || "short circuit", which is useful for setting default values... var name = otherName || "default";
+// && and || "short circuit", which is useful for setting default values. var name = otherName || "default"

 /***********
  * 5. Functions, Scope and Closures